gdiet/backup/README.md

 ### Initialize The File System

 The dedup file system stores all its data in a repository directory, inside the subdirectories `fsdb` and `data`.
-Before the dedup file system can be used, the `fsdb` database needs to be initialized:
+Before the dedup file system can be used, the repository needs to be initialized:

-* Create an repository directory for the dedup file system data, e.g. on an external backup drive.
+* Create a repository directory for the dedup file system data, e.g. on an external backup drive.
 * Unpack the DedupFS archive to that repository directory.
 That way, the DedupFS software is always available together with the DedupFS data.
 After unpacking, the DedupFS utility scripts like `repo-init` and `server-write` should be located directly in the repository directory.
 * Start the DedupFS `repo-init` utility in the repository directory, e.g. by double-clicking.
 * Check the log output printed to the console where `repo-init` is executed.